-Leicester Museums and Galleries considers the first community relating to remains found in Leicester to be the modern citizens of Leicester and their representatives where appropriate.
+LMAG considers the first community relating to remains found in Leicester to be the modern citizens of Leicester and their representatives where appropriate.

-Requests for the return or reinterment of any human remains that are the responsibility of Leicester City Council should be made to the Head of Arts and Museums.
+Requests for the return or reinternment of any human remains that are the responsibility of Leicester City Council should be made to the Audience Development and Engagement Manager.
 They will be responded to following, as far as reasonable and practicable, the procedure set out in the DCMS Guidance for the Care of Human Remains in Museums (2005).

-5.2.
-Reinterment
+5.2 Reinterment

-The licence issued when human remains are recently excavated will clearly state the intended future management including appropriate reinterment.
-However, it may be deemed necessary for some remains in the care of Leicester Museums and Galleries to be de-accessioned from the collection and reinterred.
+The Ministry of Justice Licence issued when human remains are intended to be excavated will clearly state future management plans including reinterment if appropriate.
+It may also be deemed necessary for some remains in the care of LMAG to be de-accessioned from the collection and then reinterred.